Lindholm, Markstrom lead Flames over Stars 1-0 in Game 1

-CALGARY, Alberta (AP)One goal and a Jacob Markstrom shutout was enough for the Calgary Flames to take an early lead in their playoff series with the Dallas Stars.

-Elias Lindholm scored and Markstrom recorded his second career playoff shutout as the Flames beat the Stars 1-0 Tuesday night in the opening game of their first-round series.
+CALGARY, Alberta (AP) — Elias Lindholm scored and Jacob Markstrom recorded his second career playoff shutout as the Calgary Flames beat the Dallas Stars 1-0 Tuesday night in the opening game of their first-round playoff series.

 Lindholm scored a power-play goal early in the first period.
 Markstrom stopped all 16 shots he faced as Calgary earned just its second playoff win at the Saddledome since 2015.